How To Improve Your Sleep Routine If You’re A Workaholic

-This is easier said than done, especially when you’ve got a boss that also brings work home.
+This is easier said than done!
 However, last-minute email checking will send your mind racing just before bed and prevent you from getting in a relaxed and sleepy state.
 On top of this, your phone and laptop emit blue light.
 This artificial light inhibits the production of melatonin which is also known as the sleep hormone.

 Our insomnia expert Kathryn Pinkham adds: ‘We need melatonin to drop off at night so too much screen time before bed can interfere and tell our body and mind it’s daytime, making it hard to drop off.’